rakeshakkineni/P3_Behavioral_Cloning/writeup_report.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+To capture good driving behavior, I first recorded two laps, on track one ,using center lane driving.
 Here is an example image of center lane driving:

 ![alt text][image2]

-I then recorded two laps on track in anti clock wise direction.
+I then recorded two laps on track one in anti clock wise direction.
 Here is an example image of center lane driving:

 ![alt text][image3]